kmunson1973/pxdocs/content/reference/release-notes/_index.md

 series: reference
 ---

+## 2.0.0

+### Key Features
+* PX-Motion - Migration of applications and data between clusters.
+Application migration is Kubernetes only.
+* PX-Central - Single pane of glass for management, monitoring and metadata services across multiple PX clusters on Kubernetes
+* Lighthouse 2.0 - Supports PX-motion with connection to Kubernetes cluster for application and namespace migration.
+* Shared volumes (v4) for Kubernetes
+* Support Cloudsnaps for Aggregated volumes
+* ‘Extent’ based cloudsnaps - Restartable Cloudsnaps if a large volume cloudsnap gets interrupted
+* Support Journal device for Repl=1 volumes
+* PX-kvdb (etcd) supported internally with PX cluster deployment

+### Key Fixes
+* PWX-6458: When decreasing HA of a volume, recover snapshot space unused.
+* PWX-5686: Implement accounting and display of space utilized by snapshots and clones.
+* PWX-6949: Decommissioned node getting listed from one node in the cluster and not from the other
+* PWX-6617: PDM: Dump the cloud drive keys when PX loses kvdb connectivity.
+* PWX-5876:  Volume should get detached when out of quorum or pool down.

+### Errata
+* PWX-5122: Install fails on Kubernetes with Docker v1.11.2
+* PWX-7011: Cluster pair creation failing, because of destination PX node is marked down
+* PWX-7041: CloudSnap Backup Failed for Pause/Resume by PX Restart - All replicas are down
+* PWX-6970: Cloudsnap backup of volume with multiple snapshots fails - backup stalled for long

 ## 1.7.1.1
 * Fix to add/remove node labels in Kubernetes to indicate where volume replicas are placed